heyudude/Brawl-Stars-Club-Tools/README.rst

 and CSS used to render the dashboard.
 If you wish to use this, you should set it up to run once per hour on your web server.

-Note: Work in progress and help needed!
-The code will generate a website but very basic.
+**Note: Work in progress and help needed!** The code will generate a website but very basic.
 It is extended in my spare time so be patient!

+> See the first try out here: http://145.131.24.73/18plussersbs/

 ==================================================
 Installation